samzion/event-processing-system/README.md

 ---

 ### Phase 8 — Producer-Consumer Pattern
-**Fintech context:** Paga's settlement engine — API layer produces transfer requests at unpredictable rates, settlement processes at its own pace.
+**Fintech context:** KoboSend's settlement engine — API layer produces transfer requests at unpredictable rates, settlement processes at its own pace.
 Salary-day spike absorbed by the queue.

 Decoupled event ingestion from processing using `BlockingQueue`.